2 July 2010

 Rachis or Shaft: (Pronounced RAY-kiss) The long, slender central part of the feather that holds the vanes.
 It’s like the mast that holds the sails.

 Vane: The plumed part of the feather that grows from the central shaft.
 The vanes are like the canvas sails on a mast.
 Notice that the two vanes of this feather are about equally wide.

 Barb: The barbs grow from the rachis.
 Each barb is a feather within a feather with a little shaft and little barbs of its own called barbules.
 When viewed as a whole the barbs are the vane.

 Barbules (too tiny to show above): Barbules are mini-barbs that grow from the central shaft of each barb.
 The barbules on one side of the shaft are smooth.
 Those on the other side have tiny little hooks called barbicels that grab the smooth barbules that lie next to it.
 When properly preened the barbicels all hook up to their nearby barbules and the feather vane is smooth.
-I’m sure this has made your head spin but it will all make sense when you click here to see the zoomed-in illustration.
+See the bottom row in the illustration below.

 Afterfeather: The downy, lower barbs.
 They lack barbicels and don’t “hook up” because they’re used for warmth, not flight.